dyonisosfergadiotis/NotiFeeder/README.md

 - Xcode 15.3 or newer (Swift 5.9, iOS 17 SDK – `IPHONEOS_DEPLOYMENT_TARGET = 17.0`).
 - An iOS/iPadOS 17 device or simulator.
-- Notifications must be enabled by the user if reminders are desired.

 ## Build & Run